ericbutler555/developer-career-paths/README.md

 ## DevOps Engineer

-Facilitates code releases to minimize downtime, bugs/errors, and human effort - through planning, establishing processes, and setting up software (and hardware) built for that purpose.
+Facilitates code releases to minimize site downtime, deployment bugs/errors, and human effort through planning, establishing processes, and setting up software (and hardware) built for that purpose.
 DevOps continues to be a more common and more highly-valued part of the development process, especially at bigger companies that have complex codebases and various projects all happening concurrently.

 - CI/CD (continuous integration/continuous deployment)
 - Mirrored environments for development, staging, production
 - Blue-green deployment
 - Automation
 - Monitoring

+## Business Analyst (BA)

+## QA (Quality Assurance) Tester